mozilla/normandy/docs/qa/example.rst

 1. Adding a Function to the Driver
 ----------------------------------
-The first step is to add a new function to the :doc:`driver </dev/driver>` that will trigger the notification on the client.
+The first step is to add a new function to the driver that will trigger the notification on the client.
 The driver is implemented in the system add-on, so we update the add-on to implement the function:

 .. js:function:: showNotification(message)